Parataisa/Perf-or-comp/05/Barbist_05.md

   for (int i = 0; i < n; ++i)
     x[i * stride] = …;
 ```
+#### -funswitch-loops
+Move branches with loop invariant conditions out of the loop, with duplicates of the loop on both branches (modified according to result of the condition).
+#### -fgcse-after-reload
+When -fgcse-after-reload is enabled, a redundant load elimination pass is performed after reload.
+The purpose of this pass is to clean up redundant spilling.
+#### -ftree-partial-pre
+Make partial redundancy elimination (PRE) more aggressive

-### -fipa-cp-clone
+#### -fipa-cp-clone
 Perform function cloning to make interprocedural constant propagation stronger.
 When enabled, interprocedural constant propagation performs function cloning when externally visible function can be called with constant arguments.
-Because this optimization can create multiple copies of functions, it may significantly increase code size (see --param ipa-cp-unit-growth=value).
+Because this optimization can create multiple copies of functions, it may significantly increase code size.

-### -fvect-cost-model=dynamic

-With the ‘dynamic’ model a runtime check guards the vectorized code-path to enable it only for iteration counts that will likely execute faster than when executing the original scalar loop.
+#### -fpeel-loops
+Peels loops for which there is enough information that they do not roll much (from profile feedback or static analysis).
+It also turns on complete loop peeling (i.e. complete removal of loops with small constant number of iterations).

+### What are the Insights

+- Matrix and numerical computations (mmul, delannoy) benefit most from loop transformations and redundancy elimination
+- Graph algorithms (ssca2) show dramatic improvements with partial redundancy elimination
+- Complex simulations (npb, qap) respond well to dynamic vectorization strategies
+- For some programs like nbody, individual optimizations can actually degrade performance compared to the balanced approach of -O3

 C) Autotuning (optional)